SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 #### 4.2.4.3 Create UAA Client

-Use `CredHubClient.CreateUAAClientAsync()` to directly create a CredHub client that will authenticate with a username and password that is valid on the UAA server CredHub is configured to trust.
-This client will call `/info` on the CredHub server to discover the UAA server's address, and will append `/oauth/token` when requesting a token.
+You can use `CredHubClient.CreateUAAClientAsync()` to directly create a CredHub client that authenticates with a username and password that is valid on the UAA server CredHub is configured to trust.
+This client calls `/info` on the CredHub server to discover the UAA server's address and appends `/oauth/token` when requesting a token.
+The following listing shows how to do it:

 ```csharp
 var credHubClient = await CredHubClient.CreateUAAClientAsync(new CredHubOptions());
 ```

-> Note: if you need to override the UAA server address, use the environment variable `UAA_Server_Override`, making sure to include the path to the token endpoint.
+>NOTE: If you need to override the UAA server address, use the `UAA_Server_Override` environment variable, making sure to include the path to the token endpoint.

 #### 4.2.4.4 Interpolation-Only

 If you wish to use CredHub to interpolate entries in `VCAP_SERVICES`, you can use `WebHostBuilder.UseCredHubInterpolation()`.
-This method will look for `credhub-ref` in `VCAP_SERVICES`, and use a `CredHubClient` to replace the credential references with credentials stored in CredHub, but does not return the `CredHubClient`.
+This method looks for `credhub-ref` in `VCAP_SERVICES` and uses a `CredHubClient` to replace the credential references with credentials stored in CredHub but does not return the `CredHubClient`.
+The following example shows how to do it:

 ```csharp
     var host = new WebHostBuilder()